MSI

 1. Accurate to Within .005″

-Custom plastic injection molding can be used to manufacture almost any plastic part.
+Custom injection molding can be used to manufacture almost any plastic part.
 Molds must adhere to certain design restrictions, but the finished products meet strict specifications.

 2. Speed